sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

 Since our `State::new()` method is async, we need to change `run()` to be async as well so that we can await it.

-Our `window` has beened moved to the State instance, we will need to update our `event_loop` to reflect this.
+Our `window` has been moved to the State instance, we will need to update our `event_loop` to reflect this.

 ```rust
 #[cfg_attr(target_arch = "wasm32", wasm_bindgen(start))]